 Both men and women are created in God’s image.
 Just because God has given some distinctions in roles for men and women, that does not mean women are any less valued or any less important in His plan.
 God chose to make men and women different and chose to give distinctions in roles, specifically as it pertains to the church and the home, in order to teach important truths about His relationship to humanity.
 When we do things God’s way in regards to the way the church operates and in regards to the marriage relationship, a lost world should be able to see a picture of the gospel.

 The word “deacon” can actually mean a “waiter” or “servant.”
-The office is an office of servitude, reserved for those who meet the character qualifications of 1 Timothy 3:8-13, and those who are called to care for the needs of those in the church.
+The office is an office of servitude, reserved for those who meet the character qualifications of 1 Timothy 3:8-13, and those who are called by God to care for the physical needs of those in the church.

 For those who believe the Bible allows deacons, the following lines of biblical evidence are usually cited:

 1) When Paul is giving Timothy the character requirements for the office of deacon, he appears to switch midway to address women specifically: “Women must likewise be dignified, not malicious gossips, but temperate, faithful in all things” (1 Tim.
 3:11).
 The NASB footnote states that another possibility here may be “deaconesses.”
 It appears, perhaps, that Paul is seeing women as being eligible for this office, and addresses them specifically in the text.
 Some, however, say that Paul meant “wives” here.
 In this case, Paul is giving requirements for the wife of the deacon.
 Therefore, when a church examines a man for the office of deacon, his wife is also examined.
 This certainly is possible, but it seems odd that the section on elder qualifications does not specifically address the wife of the elder.
 Why would the wives of the deacons be addressed but not the wives of the elders?
 Would it not make more sense that Paul is addressing deaconesses?